LinkNacional/wc_cielo_payment_gateway/README.txt

 Payment Gateway for Cielo API on WooCommerce plugin is dependent on WooCommerce plugin, please make sure WooCommerce is installed and properly configured before starting Payment Gateway for Cielo API on WooCommerce installation.

+This plugin uses the Cielo API 3.0 to process payments. [terms of service](https://www.cielo.com.br/termos-condicoes-de-uso/) and [privacy policy](https://ri.cielo.com.br/estatuto-social-e-politicas-old/politica-de-privacidade-de-dados/).

+JS Libraries used
+This plugin uses the [React Credit Cards](https://github.com/amaroteam/react-credit-cards#readme) library to render an animated card in the checkout page.

 **User instructions**

 1. Go to WooCommerce settings menu;